FLAIROx/JaxMARL/README.md

     pip install -e '.[qlearning]'
     ```

-To run our test scripts, some additional dependencies are required (for comparisons against existing implementations), these can be installed with:
+**Test Scripts** - To run our test scripts, some additional dependencies are required (for comparisons against existing implementations), these can be installed with:
 ```
 pip install -r requirements/requirements-dev.txt
 ```